Flat light photography – how, when and why use it

 Why use flat lighting?

-There are two main reasons for using flat light in portrait photography:
+The two main reasons for using flat light in portrait photography are:

-• Flat lighting is soft lighting so it’s kind on faces with lines, bumps or scars, because the whole point of flat light is to eliminate shadows.
+• Flattering for portraits – flat lighting is soft lighting so it’s kind on faces with lines, bumps or scars, because the whole point of flat light is to eliminate shadows.

-• Flat light is often used for the light and airy style of photography, because the lack of shadows makes it cheery and uplifting.
+• Upbeat mood – flat light is often used for the light and airy style of photography, because the lack of shadows makes it cheery and uplifting.

 How do you use flat lighting?

-Any light that skims across the skin is going to pick up bumps and dents and then cause shadow, which is why Rembrandt lighting is so dramatic.
-So the light direction of flat lighting is always from the front of the subject to allow the light to flow over their face and fill in all bumps and dents.
+Any direct light that skims across the skin picks up bumps and dents and causes shadow, which is why Rembrandt lighting is so dramatic.
+So with flat lighting the direction of direct light is from the front of the subject.
+Frontal lighting allows the light to flow over the subject’s face and fill in all bumps and dents for flattering results.

 For flat lighting you need soft, even light and there are two ways of achieving this: